ejgallego/coq-serapi/FAQ.md

 ## What is SerAPI?

-Is a library plus a set of "toplevels" aimed to improve the communication of third party tools with Coq.
+Is a library plus a set of command line tools aimed to improve the communication of third party tools with Coq.

 ## How mature is SerAPI?

-SerAPI has _extremely experimental_ status, and there are no protocol stability guarantees.
-In fact, the protocol is expected to evolve.
+SerAPI has _experimental_ status; while there are no protocol stability guarantees, we got moderate experience with it and evolution should be controlled.
+SerAPI have been used with success in several research projects.
+Protocol-breaking changes are marked in the changelog with `(!)`.

 ## Which Coq versions does SerAPI support?

-At the moment, Coq 8.8 is the current supported version for the current protocol.
-Older versions (8.6/8.7) should work however the protocol will differ.
-SerAPI is thus only suitable for developers willing to use up-to-date Coq versions.
-This will change in the future once the project stabilizes.
+At the moment, Coq 8.10 is the current supported version for the current protocol.
+Older versions (8.6---8.9) work, however the protocol and feature sets do differ.

 ## How can I install SerAPI?